redis/ioredis/README.md

 $ DEBUG=ioredis:* node app.js
 ```

-# Consolidation: It's time for ceberation
+# Consolidation: It's time for celebration

 Right now there are two great redis clients around and both have some advantages above each other.
 We speak about [node_redis](https://github.com/NodeRedis/node_redis) and ioredis.
 So after talking to each other about how we could improve in working together we (that is [@BridgeAR](https://github.com/BridgeAR) and [@luin](https://github.com/luin)) decided to work towards a single library on the long run.
 But step by step.